Borrowing As I Go

-Most importantly, I teach from the experiences I have gone through in my life.
-I have struggled much, I have been challenged by things I would have never chosen, but which chose me, and I have prevailed.
-It is my utmost intention to use the struggle of my past to be the glory of my future and to share in the collective experience of humanity through these experiences.
+It's my intention to use the struggle of my past to be the radiance of the future I'm shaping and, to share in the collective experience of humanity through these experiences.

 In case you are wondering, yes, racewalking is that funny looking sport where hips move from side to side, arms pump, one leg straight the other one bent.
 If you get going real fast, your legs look like rubber.

 Needless to say, I chose to learn how to racewalk.
-I was drawn to racewalking because it is highly form focused.
+I was drawn to racewalking because it is a form focused practice.
 Good form is essential for longevity and speed.
 In racewalking, you are disqualified for improper form, essentially you are running.

 I teach form, becuase form brings freedom.
 When you are aligned in your body and furthermore, when you know where the parts of your body are in space, you can control what happens.
 Life is about being in control of your being.
 How you act, how you react.
 We are constantly in the labratory of trying, seeing what works, what doesn't, getting feedback, refining.